 Tom started learning guitar a few years before he was diagnosed with Type 1 diabetes age 13.
 He reflects on how music helps him deal with the emotions that come with his relationship with diabetes.

-Soon after I was rushed to hospital and taken to the High Dependency Unit (HDU).
+Soon after I was rushed to the hospital and taken to the High Dependency Unit (HDU).

-A few years before my diagnosis I had started learning to play guitar.
-I wasn’t very good to begin with but enjoyed messing about on guitar with a friend.
+A few years before my diagnosis I had started learning to play the guitar.
+I wasn’t very good but enjoyed messing about on guitar with a friend.